apioo/fusio/README.md

 You can then login to the backend at `/backend.htm` where you can start to configure the system.

+# Documentation

+The offical documentation is available at http://fusio.readthedocs.org/

 # Use cases

 Today there are many use cases where you need a great documented REST API.
 In